Bloomington, MN 55425

 The Eric Harms Memorial Library Project

 Ten years ago Dr Harms lost her son Eric, a student at Columbia University, to suicide.
-In his memory she has established 30 libraries in Rwanda including a dental library and computer lab for the University of Rwanda School of Dentistry.
+In his memory she has established 30 libraries (over 140,000 books and computers) in Rwanda including a dental library and computer lab for the University of Rwanda School of Dentistry.
 Dr Mumena, the Dean of the Dental School has credited this project with helping the new University of Rwanda School of Dentistry receive accreditation.
 Twenty percent of Dr. Harms’ honorarium will go directly to shipping books and computers to Rwanda.

 Articles by Dr. Harms